Best Camera Bag Purses for Women

 The Gracie is another awesome choice for vegans and color addicts!

 Jolie Laide’s Weekender camera bag is modeled on vintage styles, and they’ve added a fun modern update with printed lining!
+This is another great option for mirrorless cameras, and traveling light.

 The bag comes in black or brown leather, and features adjustable and removable padding, brass hardware, and an adjustable shoulder strap.